Xianwen-He/sem-example/Ch 7 Empirical Examples/README.md

 * Model: Capital Punish Estimation.do & Capital Punish Diagnostics Outliers.do fit the model with & without outliers, respectively,
 * Others: MahD.ado is a self-defined method to meaturing Mahalanobis Distance.

+**Simulation**

+ContToCategDataGeneration.do is going to reproduce the simulation experiments in Section 7.4.

 **Roos Model**

 * Data: roos.csv